netvl/picopickle/README.md

 case class C(next: Root) extends Root  // depends on the sealed trait
 ```

-picopickle also supports default values in case classes and renaming of fields or sealed trait descendants
+picopickle also supports default values and variable arguments in case classes and renaming of fields
-with a bit of custom macros.
+or sealed trait descendants with a bit of custom macros.

-Currently picopickle does not support case classes with variable arguments, because they are
-not supported by shapeless `Generic`.
-This is going to change when the next shapeless version
-is released.

 Usage
 -----